The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Who This Guide Is For:

-We teamed up with Dan Barrett with AdwordsNerds, who analyzed over 3 million keywords and 5,500 leads to create this report to get a more advanced guide out there for those real estate investors and marketing vendors who are already investing consistently into PPC marketing.
-Those who already have some months under your belt running ads, already have invested into the thousands in click costs, and who are looking to eliminate the waste in your account and hone in on the keywords and ad groups that will return the most profits in your pocket over the long-term.
+We teamed up with Dan Barrett with AdwordsNerds, who analyzed over 3 million keywords and 5,500 leads to create this report to get a more advanced guide for real estate investors and marketing vendors already investing consistently in PPC marketing.
+Those who already have some months under their belt running ads have invested into the thousands in click costs and are looking to eliminate the waste in your account and hone in on the keywords and ad groups that will return the most profits in your pocket over the long term.

 If you’re a newer real estate investor or just exploring PPC marketing, save this post for later.
 You may start at some of our other blog posts on PPC marketing for real estate investors to get your start.